top of page

 • Pressure to deliver fast, overriding quality controls

-• Weak supplier qualification and performance monitoring process
+• Weak supplier qualification and performance monitoring processes

 Until these system-level gaps are addressed, repeat issues are guaranteed.